 Large water lilies need to be positioned 75cm below the surface; medium 50cm and small 20cm.
 If they are planted too deep they will fail to flower.
 Plants will need to be raised on stones to achieve the ideal depth.
 When placing stones or bricks in a pond be careful not be pierce the liner.

-Preparing a waterlily to plant
+Planting a waterlily

 How to plant waterlilies